afterlogic/aurora-module-mail-change-password-hmailserver-plugin/README.md

 In admin interface, under "Hmailserver password change" tab, you need to supply list of mailserver hostnames or IP addresses the feature is enabled for, one host per line.
 If you put "*" character there, it means the feature is enabled for all accounts.

 On the same tab, you need to provide login and password for administrative account of hMailServer.

+# License
+This module is licensed under AGPLv3 license if free version of the product is used or AfterLogic Software License if commercial version of the product was purchased.